microsoft/vscode-docs/release-notes/latest.md

 ## JavaScript - Salsa Preview

 The JavaScript language service in VS Code has always been powered by TypeScript.
 We are now migrating to a new JavaScript language service implementation with the code name [Salsa](https://github.com/Microsoft/TypeScript/issues/4789).
 Salsa will become available with TypeScript 1.8.
-For the January update we provide a preview option of VS Code using Salsa.
+For the January update, we provide a preview option of VS Code using Salsa.
 We hope that you will enable the option, give Salsa a try and provide feedback.

 ### Salsa Improvements

 Salsa provides several improvements over the existing JavaScript language service.

-The JsDoc comment format is now understood and used to improve Intellisense proposals, paramter hints/signature help:
+The JsDoc comment format is now understood and used to improve IntelliSense proposals, parameter hints, and signature help:

 ![JsDoc comment format](images/January/jsdoc.png)

-You now get Intellisense proposals for properties in 'ECMAScript 3 style classes':
+You now get IntelliSense proposals for properties in 'ECMAScript 3 style classes':

 ![ES3 style classes](images/January/es3-classes.png)

 IntelliSense offers both inferred proposals and the global identifiers of the project.
-The inferred symbols are presented first, followed by the global identifiers (with the document icon), see the image above.
+The inferred symbols are presented first, followed by the global identifiers (with the document icon), as you can see in the image above.

 There is now support for JSX:

 ![JSX Support](images/January/jsx-salsa.png)

 It is now possible to have mixed TypeScript and JavaScript projects.
-To enable a JavaScript inside a TypeScript project you can set the `allowJs` property to `true` in the `tsconfig.json`.
+To enable JavaScript inside a TypeScript project, you can set the `allowJs` property to `true` in the `tsconfig.json`.

 The TypeScript compiler `tsc` can downlevel compile JavaScript files from ES6 to another language level.

-### Changes from the existing JavaScript support
+### Changes from the existing JavaScript support:

-- The language level is always ES6.
-In the existing JavaScript language service the default level was ES6 but there was support to define a lower level using the `target` attribute inside the `jsconfig.json`.
+* The language level is always ES6.
+In the existing JavaScript language service, the default level was ES6 but there was support to define a lower level using the `target` attribute inside `jsconfig.json`.
 This support has been removed and the `target` attribute is now only used by `tsc` to define the target version when a JavaScript file is compiled to a lower ECMAScript version.
-- The existing JavaScript language service implicitly excluded some folders from the project, see the [doc](https://code.visualstudio.com/docs/languages/javascript#_javascript-projects-jsconfigjson).
+* The existing JavaScript language service implicitly excluded some folders from the project, see the [doc](https://code.visualstudio.com/docs/languages/javascript#_javascript-projects-jsconfigjson).
 This is no longer the case and you must exclude these folders explicitly in your `jsconfig.json` file.
-- Salsa flags syntax errors but the JavaScript linting options `javascript.validate.lint.*` defined in the user settings are no longer supported.
-To get these linting options back we recommend that you use a linter combined with a VSCode linter extension like [eslint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) or [jshint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.jshint).
+* Salsa flags syntax errors but the JavaScript linting options `javascript.validate.lint.*` defined in the user settings are no longer supported.
+To get these linting options back, we recommend that you use a linter combined with a VS Code linter extension like [eslint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) or [jshint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.jshint).
-- Salsa doesn't support the `AMD` module system, `commonjs` is supported.
+* Salsa doesn't support the `AMD` module system, however `commonjs` is supported.

 ### Enabling Salsa

 To enable Salsa for your workspace:

-- Set the environment variable `CODE_TSJS`.
-On OS X it is recommended to change this in the `.bash_profile` using `export CODE_TSJS=1`, then the environment variable isn't "lost".
+* Set the environment variable `CODE_TSJS`.
+On OS X, it is recommended you change this in your `.bash_profile` using `export CODE_TSJS=1`.
+This way the environment variable is persisted.
-- Salsa requires TypeScript 1.8 but the final 1.8 release isn't available yet.
-Therefore you need to install the nightly TypeScript build either locally
-`npm install typescript@next` or globally `npm install -g typescript@next`.
+* Salsa requires TypeScript 1.8 but the final 1.8 release isn't available yet.
+Therefore, you need to install the nightly TypeScript build either locally `npm install typescript@next` or globally `npm install -g typescript@next`.
-- Define the `typescript.tsdk` setting with the path to the `lib` folder containing the `tsserver.js` file of the installed typescript module.
-An an alternative you can install the Typescript module locally inside the workspace, then the `typescript.sdk` setting is not needed and VS Code uses this TypeScript version.
+* Define the `typescript.tsdk` setting with the path to the `lib` folder containing the `tsserver.js` file of the installed typescript module.
+As an alternative, you can install the Typescript module locally inside the workspace, then the `typescript.sdk` setting is not needed and VS Code uses this TypeScript version.

 You can verify that you have Salsa enabled and you have a TypeScript version installed that supports Salsa by checking the status indicator in the status bar.
 This shows that all is OK.